 Most businesses are aware of their industry competitors: brands with similar positioning, offerings and prices.
-But in a world where 89% of consumers report use search engines to make purchasing decisions, forward-thinking brands need to be aware of and design a strategy to adapt to a new challenger: the SEO competitor.
+Since search engines drive 37.5% eCommerce traffic, forward-thinking brands need to be aware of and design a strategy to adapt to a new challenger: the SEO competitor.

 Let’s take a deeper look at the difference between industry competitors and SEO competitors.
 Then we’ll dive into the ways your SEO competitors can help improve your organic traffic and sales.

-The difference between industry competitors and SEO competitors
+What is the difference between industry competitors and SEO competitors?

-Industry competitors produce similar products for an industry or vertical, but differentiate themselves with branding and pricing, not product line offerings.
+Industry competitors produce similar products within an industry, but differentiate themselves with branding and pricing, not product line offerings.
 Some use positioning and pricing that appeals to savvy bargain shoppers who love the thrill of the hunt, while others draw in luxury shoppers with messaging and price points that promote exclusivity.

-Examples of industry competitors include Wal-Mart and Target, J. Crew and Banana Republic, PetSmart and Petco, Lululemon and Athleta.
+Examples of industry competitors include Walmart and Target, J. Crew and Banana Republic, PetSmart and Petco, along with Lululemon and Athleta.

 SEO competitors are the businesses that show up in search results for your top keywords.

-Depending on the product, you could have many different SEO competitors across your product line.
+Depending on your product, you could have many different SEO competitors.
 And they may not be the same as your industry competitors.

 Notice the results.
-Athleta, an industry competitor, doesn’t even feature in the top results.
-But Victoria’s Secret, Nordstrom and Amazon do.
-These are the SEO competitors for Lululemon or any brand that’s trying to target women’s black yoga legging pants sheer in their product catalogue.
+Athleta, an industry competitor, isn’t even featured in the top results.
+But Victoria’s Secret, Nordstrom and Amazon are.
+These are the SEO competitors for Lululemon or any brand that’s trying to target the keyword “women’s black yoga legging pants sheer“.

 So, how can this knowledge help improve your company’s organic traffic and sales?

 Identifying your SEO competitors and analyzing the strategies they’re using to attract visitors to their sites is crucial for the long-term success of your business.
-It provides data-backed insights about what’s working in your vertical, so you can funnel your resources into tactics that earn more organic traffic.
+SEO competitor analysis provides data-backed insights about what’s working for similar websites, so you can funnel your resources into tactics that earn more organic traffic.

 The online world is constantly shifting.
-That’s why we believe SEO competitor analysis isn’t a one-time step in mapping out your SEO and digital marketing strategy.
-You should be researching your SEO competitors on a regular basis—at Fire&Spark, we do a quarterly review for all of our clients, and monthly reviews for those in faster-changing areas of ecommerce.
+That’s why we believe SEO competitor analysis isn’t a one-time step when mapping out your SEO and digital marketing strategy.
+You should be completing SEO competitor research on a regular basis—at Fire&Spark, we do a quarterly review for all of our clients, and monthly reviews for those in faster-changing areas of ecommerce.

 Always approach your SEO competitor research with a detective’s mindset.
 Just because your competitor is publishing a certain type of content or partnering with a particular influencer doesn’t mean it’s a successful strategy that’s earning organic traffic and sales.